Ziad-Ossama/HideNSeek/README.md

 pip install -r requirements.txt

-Run the application:
+Launch the app:
 python main.py

-Usage
+🎮 How to Use

-Launch the Application:
+Open the App:

-Run main.py to open the GUI.
+Run main.py to dive into the colorful GUI! 🌈

-Select a Tab:
+Choose Your Mode:

-Image-Stego: For PNG, JPG, or JPEG steganography.
+🖼️ Image-Stego: For PNG, JPG, or JPEG files.
-GIF-Stego: For GIF steganography.
+🎞️ GIF-Stego: For GIF files.
-History: View past operations.
+📜 History: Review past operations.
-Help: Access usage instructions.
+❓ Help: Get quick tips and instructions.

-Embedding Data:
+Embed Data:

-Load a carrier image/GIF using "Browse" or drag-and-drop (PNG/JPG/JPEG for Image-Stego, GIF for GIF-Stego).
+Drag-and-drop or browse to select a carrier image/GIF.
-Select up to 20 files to hide using "Browse Files" or drag-and-drop.
+Choose up to 20 files to hide.
-Enter or generate an encryption key.
+Generate or enter an encryption key 🔑.
 (Optional) Add a password and author name.
-Click "Embed Data" and save the output file.
+Hit Embed Data and save your stego file! 💾

-Extracting Data:
+Extract Data:

 Load a stego image/GIF.
-Enter the encryption key and (if used) password.
+Enter the encryption key and password (if used).
-Click "Extract Data" and choose an output folder.
+Click Extract Data and select an output folder.

-Viewing Metadata:
+View Metadata:

-Load a stego image/GIF.
+Load a stego file.
-Enter the encryption key and (if used) password.
+Enter the key and password.
-Click "View Metadata" to see author and timestamp details.
+Click View Metadata to see author and timestamp details.

-Project Structure
+📁 Project Structure

-main.py: Main application script with GUI and core logic. img.py: Contains SteganographyLogic class for image steganography. gif.py: Contains GIFSteganographyLogic class for GIF steganography. history.json: Stores operation history (auto-generated). requirements.txt: Lists dependencies.
+main.py: The heart of the app with the GUI and core logic. img.py: Powers image steganography with SteganographyLogic. gif.py: Handles GIF steganography with GIFSteganographyLogic. history.json: Auto-generated file for operation history. requirements.txt: Lists all dependencies.

-Notes
+⚠️ Important Notes

-Security: Ensure the encryption key and password are securely stored, as they are required for extraction.
+🔑 Keep Keys Safe: Store your encryption key and password securely—they’re required for extraction!
-File Size: The carrier file must have sufficient capacity to hold the data (estimated times are provided).
+📏 File Size Matters: Ensure your carrier file has enough capacity (check estimated times in the app).
-Integrity Checks: The application verifies file integrity using SHA-256 hashes to prevent tampering.
+🛡️ Integrity Checks: SHA-256 hashes ensure your files haven’t been tampered with.
-Limitations: Maximum of 20 files can be embedded at once.
+📉 File Limit: Embed up to 20 files at a time for optimal performance.

-Contributing
+🤝 Contributing
-Contributions are welcome!
-Please:
+We’d love your help to make HideNSeek even better!
+Here’s how to contribute:

-Fork the repository.
+Fork the repo 🍴.
-Create a feature branch (git checkout -b feature-name).
+Create a feature branch (git checkout -b feature/amazing-feature).
-Commit changes (git commit -m 'Add feature').
+Commit your changes (git commit -m 'Add amazing feature').
-Push to the branch (git push origin feature-name).
+Push to the branch (git push origin feature/amazing-feature).
-Open a pull request.
+Open a pull request 🚀.

-License
+📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgments
+🙌 Acknowledgments

-Built with CustomTkinter for the GUI.
+🎨 CustomTkinter for the stunning GUI.
-Uses Pillow for image processing.
+🖼️ Pillow for powerful image processing.
-Encryption powered by Cryptography.
+🔒 Cryptography for secure encryption.
+🌟 Inspired by the art of steganography and modern design trends.

+Hide your data with flair and uncover it with ease—HideNSeek has you covered! 😎